Aliases for GRIN1 Gene

 GeneCards Summary for GRIN1 Gene

 GRIN1 (Glutamate Ionotropic Receptor NMDA Type Subunit 1) is a Protein Coding gene.
 Diseases associated with GRIN1 include Neurodevelopmental Disorder With Or Without Hyperkinetic Movements And Seizures, Autosomal Dominant and Neurodevelopmental Disorder With Or Without Hyperkinetic Movements And Seizures, Autosomal Recessive.
-Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are RET signaling and Transmission across Chemical Synapses.
 GO annotations related to this gene include calcium ion binding and receptor binding.
 An important paralog of this gene is GRIN2A.

 UniProtKB/Swiss-Prot Summary for GRIN1 Gene